Concordium/concordium-wallet-proxy/README.md

 This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is either `EncryptedAmountTransfer` or `TransferToPublic`.
 The value is the index up to which the self encrypted amounts have been combined during the operation that was performed.

 #### `amountAdded`/`amountSubtracted` (optional)
 This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`.
 For a `TransferToPublic`, the field will be named `amountAdded` and it represents the plaintext amount that is added to the public balance of the sender.
-For a `TransferToEncrypted`, the field will be named `amountSubtracted` and it represents the paintext amount that is subtracted from the public balance of the sender.
+For a `TransferToEncrypted`, the field will be named `amountSubtracted` and it represents the plaintext amount that is subtracted from the public balance of the sender.

 ## Credential deployment/account creation